 Corporations have emerged as dominant governance institutions.
 The largest of them reach into virtually every country in the world and exceed most governments in size, wealth, logistic capabilities, and influence.
 Their governance is directed both inward, structuring the environment in which most modern adults work, and outward, influencing government policy and the broader social landscape.
 This course will focus on the special features of corporations as governance institutions, and on the process through which corporate managers have attained significant autonomy from government and from shareholders in exercising their governance powers.
+Satisfies the department distribution requirement in political theory.
 Prerequisite: sophomore standing.

-PLSC 2700 Topics in Political Science (4 Credits)
+PLSC 2701 Topics in American Politics (4 Credits)

-PLSC 2702 Topics in Political Science (4 Credits)
+PLSC 2702 Topics in Comparative Politics (4 Credits)

-PLSC 2704 Topics in Political Science (4 Credits)
+PLSC 2704 Topics in Political Theory (4 Credits)